 Upon the closing of this offering, the holders of approximately % of our outstanding ordinary shares will be entitled under the Investors' Rights Agreement to certain rights with respect to registration of their ordinary shares.
-See "Certain Relationships and Related Party Transactions- Investors' Rights Agreement."
+A description of these registration rights will be included in a subsequent amendment to the registration statement of which this prospectus forms a part.